ivan859/document-management-service-challenge/README.md

 I followed an "API Spec" first and used the open api schema provided to auto generate the dtos and models.

-### Good practices

-* SRP ->
-  * Validations are done through their own services
-  * Filters are done through their own services
-* Architecture -> Controller - Service - Repository
-  * Each layer of the application is responsible for its own area of domain.

 ### Endpoints
 * /health
   * Controller used to know if the application is up